suslemon/snowball/README.md

 - Squashing a 2min bug
 - Art asset made in 2min

-It is expected that some things can't be done in 2min and that's okay, however long stints are not expected to be standard.
+Some things can't be done in 2min and that's okay but they shouldn't be required unless necessary.